 Study Questions by Dr. Tedd Tripp

 Active Spirituality by Brian Hedges will serve to give you solid footing regarding many of today’s questions about what it means to have an active faith.
 The blog is featuring Active Spirituality during the month of March.
-You can purchase this valuable resource for $6.98 or 50% off this month.

 Today’s questions are taken from Letter 4 of Active Spirituality.
 This material is rich and multifaceted.
 This is why Tedd acknowledges that there may be varying answers to several of these important questions.